boostlearn/go-cluster-limiter/README.md

 * Can be unavailable for a short time, but the stored data should not be lost
 * The response time of data query under normal conditions is within 100ms

-The commonly used database like redis, influxdb, and mysql can all meet these conditions.
-Currently only redis is supported.
+>The commonly used database like redis, influxdb, and mysql can all meet these conditions.Currently only redis is supported.

 **build cluster's storage**: